 • The right to erasure.
 If you wish me to erase your data just let me know and I will delete any computer records and shred any paper records as soon as I can following a request (and definitely within 30 days unless this is impossible due to holidays or illness).

-NB: data may be retained for scientific research, historical research or statistical purposes where erasure is likely to render impossible or seriously impair the achievement of that processing but this would never include case notes or data such as address/email/phone
+NB: data may be retained for scientific research, historical research or statistical purposes where erasure is likely to make impossible or seriously impair the achievement of that processing.
+This would never include case notes or data such as address/email/phone.

 • The right to restrict processing.
 This would usually be a stop-gap measure before correction of any errors or before erasure.

 • The right to data portability.
 This might apply if you want your notes sent to another therapist for example, but it is likely that the easiest solution would come under the right to access.
 That is, I would send the data to you.

 • The right to object to:

 o Processing based on legitimate interests or the performance of a task in the public interest/exercise of official authority (including profiling).
 Symantha’s Talking Therapy Ltd does not engage in these things.

 o Direct marketing.

 o Processing for purposes of scientific/historical research and statistics.
 For this, you must provide grounds for your objection.